 When we wanted a stone crab experience, we stopped at the well-regarded Triad Seafood, 401 School Drive West.

-Triad serves a great variety of fresh seafood, and we can also recommend the fried-conch sandwich ($13.95.)
+Triad serves a great variety of fresh seafood, and we can also recommend the fried-conch sandwich.
 It comes with fresh herb-seasoned fries and coleslaw.
 The sweet potato fries were great, too.

 At City Seafood, 702 Begonia St., diners buy their stone crabs by the pound and separately order any side dishes they wish.
-Fall 2014 prices are $15.50 a pound for medium; $23.50 a pound for large and $30 a pound for jumbo.
+In January 2017, prices were $17 a pound for medium; $25 a pound for large.

 The picnic-table decor at these places fits the outdoorsy style of Everglades City.
 Dining areas at Triad and City Seafood are inside screened porches overlooking the river.
 From the street, you might not even guess Triad was a restaurant.
 Down the block, City Seafood puts on a bit more curb appeal, though the style is decidedly rustic.